duburcqa/jiminy/README.md

 - Provide both classical phenomenological force-level spring-damper contact model and constraint solver satisfying the maximum energy dissipation principle.
 - Support contact and collision with the ground from a fixed set of contact points (primitives and meshes yet to come).
 - Simulate multiple articulated systems simultaneously interacting with each other, to support use cases such as multi-agent learning or swarm robotics.
-- Compliant spherical joints with spring-damper dynamics to model mechanical deformation, a common phenomenon particularly in legged robotics.
+- Modeling of motor transmission backlash and structural deformation via compliant spherical joints with spring-damper dynamics, which are common phenomena, particularly in bipedal robotics.
 - Simulate both continuous or discrete-time controller, with possibly different controller and sensor update frequencies.

 A more complete list of features is available on the [wiki](https://github.com/duburcqa/jiminy/wiki).